JaylyDev/jaylydev.github.io/posts/terminator.md

 A complete release history for Terminator Add-On is available [here](/posts/terminator-changelog).

 Changelogs for recent releases can also be found below.

+### 2.1.1

+> Release Date: November 16, 2024

+- Removed event `terminator:fix_default_target`.
+Players now will not be able to switch combat through commands.
+- Fixed a bug related to terminator's naming system.
+- Fixed a bug where LocationOutOfWorldBoundariesError throws when initialise respawn structure outside of height range.
+- Fixed a bug where LocationOutOfWorldBoundariesError throws when attempted to drop terminator's inventory outside of height range.
+- Fixed a bug where LocationOutOfWorldBoundariesError throws when terminator attempted to break or place blocks outside of height range.

 ### 2.1.0